✓ Editorial & Content Standards

 Regularly Updated

-Sleep science research continues to evolve.
-Content is reviewed and updated when new evidence materially changes our recommendations.
+Sleep science is an active research field.
+Content is reviewed on a defined schedule and updated when new evidence materially changes the accuracy of any health claim on this site.

 What We Cover and How We Classify It

 Not all content on this site carries the same health sensitivity.
-We apply different editorial standards based on the nature of the content — general sleep education, calculator tools, and medically sensitive topics each receive appropriate treatment.
+We apply different editorial standards based on the nature of the content — general sleep education, calculator tools, and health-sensitive topics each receive appropriate treatment.
+All content is educational only.

 Category A